 Why does magnesium do?

 First and foremost, magnesium helps turn the food we eat into energy.
 Ready for the science bit?
-It binds itself to a substance called adenosine triphosphate (ATP) in order to provide fuel for every single cell in the body.
+It binds itself to a compound called adenosine triphosphate (ATP) in order to provide fuel for every single cell in the body.
 So if you feel like you're running on empty, low magnesium levels could be to blame.

 Seven ways to increase your energy levels

-It's vital for bone health, too.
 Magnesium helps the parathyroid glands – four tiny glands in the neck, which control the body's levels of bone-strengthening calcium – to function normally.
 There's also evidence to suggest it can help prevent bone fractures.
 A recent study from the Universities of Bristol and Eastern Finland followed 2,245 middle-aged men over a 20-year period.
 Those with lower blood levels of magnesium had a significantly higher risk of fracture.

-How magnesium helps keep you on an even keel
+It helps keep you on an even keel

 Magnesium plays a major role in mood regulation.
-A daily dose can help ease symptoms of mild to moderate depression after just two weeks, according to new research from the University of Vermont.
+A daily dose can help ease symptoms of mild to moderate depression after just two weeks, according to research from the University of Vermont.
 It's thought this effect may be partly due to the mineral's anti-inflammatory properties.

-How magnesium helps regulate blood sugar
+It helps regulate blood sugar

 8 foods that help regulate blood sugar